python/cpython/Doc/library/compileall.rst

 .. cmdoption:: -q

-   Do not print the list of files compiled, print only error messages.
+   Do not print the list of files compiled.
+If passed once, error messages will still be printed.
+If passed twice (``-qq``), all output is suppressed.

 .. cmdoption:: -d destdir